rladies-chicago/2017-08-23_hash-package-workshop/README.md

 Materials from workshop on the hash package, held August 23, 2017

 Includes:
-* Announcements and updates presentation
+* Slides with announcements and updates
 * Workshop materials, including presentation and R code (thank you Liz Sander)